engtuncay/engtuncay.github.io/prog-notlar/javascript-info-tutor.md

 ```

-Case matters
+- Info: Case matters

 Variables named apple and AppLE are two different variables.

-Non-Latin letters are allowed, but not recommended
+- Info: Non-Latin letters are allowed, but not recommended

 It is possible to use any language, including cyrillic letters or even hieroglyphs, like this:

 ```js